SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Spooling to Disk
 ----------------

-When there is not enough RAM to process a statement, SQreamDB will spill over data to the ``temp`` folder in the storage disk.
-While this ensures that a statement can always finish processing, it can slow down the processing significantly.
-It's worth identifying these statements, to figure out if the cluster is configured correctly, as well as potentially reduce the statement size.
+When SQreamDB doesn't have enough RAM to process a statement, it will temporarily store overflow data in the ``temp`` folder on the storage disk.
+While this ensures that statements complete processing, it can significantly slow down performance.
+It's important to identify these statements to assess cluster configuration and potentially optimize statement size.

-You can identify a statement that spools to disk by looking at the ``write`` column in the execution details.
-A node that spools will have a value, shown in megabytes in the ``write`` column.
-Common nodes that write spools include ``Join`` or ``LoopJoin``.
+To identify statements that spill data to disk, check the ``write`` column in the execution details.
+Nodes that write to disk will display a value (in megabytes) in this column.
+Common nodes that may write spillover data include ``Join`` and ``LoopJoin``.

 Identifying the Offending Nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^